Second Mafia War: End

 The primary result of the Second Mafia War was the victory of the Corleonesi and its bosses, Salvatore Riina and Bernardo Provenzano.
-By the mid-1980s they were effectively in charge of much of the Mafia and by the end of the decade, after many of their allies were eliminated or in prison, they effectively had a hegemony over the criminal organization.
-This was summed up by Salvatore Contorno who, when asked at the Maxi Trial about the "winners" and "losers" of the Second Mafia War, declared: "The winning and losing clans don't exist, because the losers don't exist.
-The Corleonesi, killed them all."
+By the mid-1980s they were effectively in charge of much of the Sicilian Mafia and by the end of the decade, after many of their allies were eliminated or in prison, they effectively had a hegemony over the criminal organization.
+This was summed up by Salvatore Contorno who, when asked at the trial about the "winners" and "losers" of the Second Mafia War, declared: "The winning and losing clans don't exist, because the losers don't exist.
+The Corleonesi killed them all."
+That being said, a major consequence of the brutality was defection of many mafiosi to the government, most notably Contorno and Buscetta, resulting in droves of informants that soon affected the Corleonesi.

+Opposition to the mafia was staunchly led by Antonino Caponnetto, Giovanni Falcone, and Paolo Borsellino.
+Law enforcement was also strengthened following protests from the police and their families caused by casualties in the previous war.
+Through the Maxi Trial, hundreds of mafiosi were convicted of a long litany of crimes.
+Many of the defendants, such as Riina and Provenzano, were life convicted in absentia as they were still fugitives at the time of the trial.
+The Corleonesi renewed their offensive in the late 80s and early 90s.
+High ranking policeman were killed, such as Ninni Cassarà in 1985 and Giovanni Lizzio in 1992.
+The Capaci bombing soon took the life of Falcone, and the Via D'Amelio bombing two months later murdered Borsellino.

 Continuing crackdown by the Italian Government eventually led to the diminishment of Corleonesi's power, including the capture and arrest of many key figures.
-Riina was finally captured by the carabinieri at Paleromo on January 15, 1993, finally bringing an end to the violence in the region.
+Riina was finally captured by the carabinieri at Palermo on January 15, 1993, finally bringing an end to the violence in the region.
 Other leaders, who were not as violent as Riina, subsequently fell, beginning with Bagarella on June 24, 1995.
-Giovanni Brusca, one of Riina's hitmen who personally detonated the bomb that killed Falcone, became a state witness (pentito) after his arrest in 1996.
+Giovanni Brusca, one of Riina's hitmen who personally detonated the bomb that killed Falcone, became a state witness after his arrest in 1996.
 The last head of the clan during the war, Provenzano, was finally captured on April 11, 2006 at Corleone.